-Opening Statement - Mark Carney Former Governor (2008 - 2013) of the Bank of Canada Presented to: Senate Standing Committee on Banking, Trade and Commerce Ottawa, Ontario
+Opening Statement before the Senate Standing Committee on Banking, Trade and Commerce

 Good afternoon.
 Tiff and I are pleased to be here with you today to discuss the April Monetary Policy Report, which the Bank published last week.

 - Global economic growth has evolved broadly as anticipated in January.

 - In the United States, the economic expansion is continuing at a modest pace, with gradually strengthening private demand partly offset by accelerated fiscal consolidation.

 - Significant policy stimulus has been introduced in Japan.